Getting started

 surface = Hexagon(center=(1.0, 1.0, 0.0), edge_length=2.0)

-Fig. 1 shows the graphical result obtained by running the code above in a Python script or directly from the Python console of SALOME.
+Fig. 1 shows the graphical result obtained by running the above code in a Python script or directly from the Python console of SALOME.

 Hexagon in SALOME